jamie-allen/effective_actors/preso/presentation.md

 # Explicit Supervision

 !SLIDE transition=blindY
+# RULE

-# RULE: Never Block in an Actor
+Never Block in an Actor

+!SLIDE transition=blindY
+# Consequences of Blocking
 .notes If you are blocking on IO/locks, then tying up a thread is a massive waste of memory resources

 * Passively waiting when that thread can be doing other things
 * Eventually results in actor starvation as thread pool dries up
 * Horrible performance
-* Massive waste of memory resources
+* Massive waste of system resources

 !SLIDE transition=blindY
 # Futures and Timeouts